 By Joshua McMorrow-Hernandez for PCGS ……

-This article marks the debut of a new regular segment called “Notable Notes”, in which we profile a particularly remarkable piece of paper money that our graders at the newly launched PCGS Banknote have come across.
-We kick off this new segment with one of the more popular 20th-century “Horse Blankets”, so named because of the larger size of United States paper currency from before the issuance of smaller-sized notes of current dimensions beginning with Series 1928.
+This installment of “Notable Notes” highlights one of the more popular 20th-century “Horse Blankets”, so named because of the larger size of United States paper currency from before the issuance of smaller-sized notes of current dimensions beginning with Series 1928.

 Lincoln “Porthole” $5 1923 Silver Certificate, Gem UNC 55PPQ.
 Image courtesy PCGS Banknote